Herb of the Year for 2023: Ginger ( (Zingiber officinale). Named by the International Herb Association

 January 21.
 The Celtic Month of the Rowan begins today.
 (Read about it in China Bayles’ always-thymely Book of Days)

 January 23.
 National Handwriting Day.
-(What does this have to do with herbs and plants?
+(Can’t guess what this has to do with plants?
 See the To-Do List below.)

 January 25.
-Today is the birthday of Robert Burns, the famous Scottish poet.
-It is also National Irish Coffee Day.
-And yes, coffee is an herb, too.
+Today is National Irish Coffee Day.
+(And yes, coffee is indisputably an herb!)

 January 27.
 National Chocolate Cake Day